-All SASR recipients of funding from the Wanderers Education Program are required to formally agree to its conditions, which include the following terms, amongst other things:
+All SASR recipients of funding from the Wanderers Education Program are required to formally agree to its conditions, as well as successfully complete a rigorous selection process which is guided by the following principles, amongst other things:

-"By virtue of the fact that you have accepted a funded position in the Wanderers Education Program, you are undertaking an enduring commitment to the SASR, whether as an Operator, a student or as future Alumni.
-This privilege is underwritten by moral obligations against which you may be measured by your peers.
-These obligations are designed to safeguard the articles of the program as stated above, and to ensure the program remains successful into the future.
-These moral obligations include, but are not limited to;
+"By virtue of the fact that your application for funding under the WEP has been approved, you explicitly undertake an enduring commitment to the Unit, whether as an SASR soldier, a scholar or future Alumni.
+This privilege is underpinned by moral obligations against which you will be measured by your peers.
+These obligations are designed to safeguard the articles of the program as stated above, and to ensure the program remains successful and sustainable into the future.
+These moral obligations include, but are not limited to: